Dixon (DJ): Together We Dance Alone

-In 2017, Dixon branched out from music and started his own fashion label "Together We Dance Alone", along with it current creative director, Ana Ofak.
+In 2017, Dixon branched out from music and started his own fashion label "Together We Dance Alone", along with its current creative director, Ana Ofak.
 The label released its first limited-edition long sleeve in conjunction with designer Kristina Nagel, before aligning with Japanese fashion brand Sacai to release another long-sleeved style, which was available in Sacai's Tokyo showroom and Together We Dance Alone's webshop.

 Since then the brand has teamed up with a number of other designers, and continued to collaborate with Sacai, releasing an additional limited edition printed short sleeve design in December 2019.

 Alongside Together We Dance Alone's online store, there are select stores in Los Angeles, Berlin and Paris.

 Transmoderna

 In the Summer of 2019, Dixon launched the first season of his Ibiza residency, Transmoderna.
 The initial season was hosted at Pacha and ran every Friday night for 20 weeks, from May to October.
-Transmoderna evolved into more than just a club night, in parallel acting as a digital platform to explore boundaries between different spheres of the music, art, fashion, technology and club culture.
+Transmoderna evolved into more than just a club night, in parallel acting as a digital platform to explore boundaries between different spheres of music, art, fashion, technology and club culture.
 With particular focus on crossovers between the real and virtual, Transmoderna reached into elements of AR, launching two of their own Instagram face filters, created by Johanna Jaskowska.

 Towards the end of the first season, an official Transmoderna music video was released, representing a culmination of the overlapping elements that came together initially to form the overall Transmoderna concept.
 Soundtracked by Âme and Mathew Jonson, it brought together visual artists, fashion designers, choreographers, dance performers and programmers, which was then given to an AI to tweak and alter the final product.

 Transmoderna has since been confirmed for a second season, with its venue announced to be moving to DC10 in 2020.